arbor-sim/arbor/CONTRIBUTING.md

 beforehand if you've big things planned for Arbor!
 * At least one core Arbor team member needs to mark your PR with a positive review.
 Some tips to help getting a positive review:
-    * Commit logical units to make review easier and faster.
+    * Commit logical units with clear commit messages.
-    * Make sure Arbor compiles and has no new warnings.
     * Make sure your code conforms to our [coding guidelines](https://github.com/arbor-sim/arbor/wiki/Coding-Style-Guidelines)
     * If you add functionality, please update the documentation accordingly.
     * If you add functionality, add tests if applicable.
 This helps make sure Arbor is stable and functionality does what it's supposed to do.
-    * If adding/changing the public C++ API, provide python wrappings.
+    * If adding/changing the public C++ API, provide Python wrappings.
+    * Make sure Arbor compiles and has no new warnings.
 * Travis CI must produce a favourable result on your PR.
 * The creator of a pull request should not review or merge their own pull request.
 * An Arbor team member will merge the PR.